There are two often misunderstood and confusing terms; Bounce and Exit Rate.

 Exits: Total pageviews for a page that was counted last during that session.

-On the other hand, if someone visits other pages of your site using an internal link or even directly from your homepage, then the exit rate will be 0%.
+Bounce rate and exit rate are both metrics used to measure website visitor behavior.
+If a visitor lands on a page from Google search results and then immediately returns back to the browser without clicking on any other pages, this will result in a bounce rate of 100%.
+Contrastingly, if someone visits other pages of your site using an internal link or even directly from your homepage, then the exit rate will be 0%.

 To make this difference easier, we consider a website consisting of four pages; Home Page, Product Page, Confirmation Page, and Contact Us Page.

 In a week, we would notice different sessions.
 For example, let us consider this data taken from the Google developers page: